- Academic Affairs

-In order to begin using SIMS, there are a few steps to follow:
+To begin using SIMS, there are a few steps to follow:

 - Determine your SIMS access needs by working with your School/Central Office management and SIMS Strategic Committee representative.

-- Must Complete SIMS User Training.
+- Must complete SIMS User Training.

 - Contact your School/Central Office Local Area Network (LAN) manager to enable SIMS on your desktop.